gatheall/log-guardian/README.md

 Understand that actions undertaken by **log-guardian** are arbitrary Perl code.
 Be careful to control on one hand access to that code and on the other the content of that code.
 And read [Daniel Cid's discussion of Attacking Log analysis tools](http://dcid.me/texts/attacking-log-analysis-tools.html) to understand some of the pitfalls that can arise.

 If you encounter an error saying something like `Can't parse '_file_' - '_function_' trapped by operation mask`, you will need to adjust the list of operators permitted by `Safe`.
-Look for the line with `$sandbox->permit_only` and refer to the manpage for `Opcode` for possible operators.
+Look for the line with `$sandbox->permit_only` and refer to the manpage for the `Opcode` Perl module for possible operators.

 You must include a pathname when specifying a separate configuration file; otherwise, it will be silently ignored.